Toll Collector

 I was also put on a re-training track once for deposit slip errors.
 You see, when you make a deposit at the end of your shift the paperwork that goes with the money must match the money in the bag exactly, both in total money deposited and exact totals of each denomination.
 That's 100s, 50s, 20s, 10s, 5s, 1s, dollar coins, half-dollar coins, quarters, dimes, nickels, pennies, Canadian currency.
 If there is any discrepency between what is in the bag and the paperwork the deposit is flagged.
 This applies even if the amount deposited by the collector is 100% correct.
 If a certain percentage of your monthly deposits come back with errors, you are flagged for re-training.
 Multiple months of over-the-threshold deposit errors can lead to increased disciplinary action, leading all the way up to termination.
 Luckily, I only hit the threshold once.

-Asked by ana almost 8 years ago
+Asked by Sydney about 10 years ago

-Asked by Michael over 7 years ago
+Asked by Chris over 10 years ago

 I do this job in the uk and I have done it for about a year and I am literally so bored of it and feel like I have no prospects have you got any advice?

-Asked by Tim about 9 years ago
+Asked by Tim over 9 years ago

 Tim,